How Changes in Enrollment Impact Financial Aid Eligibility

 General Effects on Financial Aid

-- The census date for financial aid purposes has been established as the day before the first day of class each term.
-Aid cannot be adjusted due to overrides or adding of courses on or after the first day of class.
-(Summer term is treated differently since it is comprised of mini sessions.
+- The census date for financial aid purposes has been established as the 14th day of the term.
+Changes in enrollment status due to the adding or dropping of courses will result in your award being adjusted through the 14th day of the term.
+Aid cannot be adjusted due to overrides or adding of courses on or after the date.
+(Summer term may be treated differently since it is comprised of mini sessions.
 Contact the Financial Aid Office for specific details on summer terms.)

 - Students must be in attendance at least 60% of the semester to earn 100% of their aid.
 Any student who totally withdraws or stops attending all classes prior to the 60% point will have his/her aid adjusted for the semester.
 This may result in a balance owed to Walters State.